Speaking of HealthThe 5 Ws of healthy hands can help you avoid germs, illnessesDecember 07, 2023

 - Quit smoking if you're a smoker

-- Loosen up tight muscles by stretching 8-10 minutes before and after exercise
+- Loosen up tight muscles by stretching 8 to 10 minutes before and after exercise

 - Incorporate resistance training to strengthen muscle and connective tissues